marchisio/White_page_for_llm_on_auto_agents/README.md

 Defensive Publication Date: February 15, 2026.

 This document ensures the freedom to operate for all developers using semantic reasoning for autonomous system governance.

+Published on 2026-02-15 to ensure the future of multi-agent autonomous systems remains open and interoperable for all humankind.